 With Nintendont running you are given the choice of SD or USB storage, as well as original media (disc drive) on the Wii.
 Selecting a game from the list will launch it, but there’s also a settings menu to explore by hitting the B button on your WiiMote.
 A few settings you might want to enable, and what they do, include:

-- Memcard Emulation: Uses your USB or SD device to store games (turn this off to use original memory cards in a GameCube controller).
+- Memcard Emulation: Uses your USB or SD device to store games (turn this off to use physical memory cards).

 - Force Widescreen: Self-explanatory, may break things.